hiulit/RetroPie-Limit-Last-Played-Games/README.md

 ### `--uninstall`

-Uninstall the script in EmulationStation's RetroPie menu.
+Uninstall the script from EmulationStation's RetroPie menu.

 #### Example